** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 INSERT_ALL(a, 2, [5, 6]); - the result is array a = [1, 5, 6, 2, 3, 4]

-REMOVE() - Removes the element(s) from the array on the exact position(s).
+REMOVE() - This function removes the element(s) from the array on the exact position(s).
 The array size will be decreased by the number of removed elements.

 var a = [1, 2, 3, 4];